 The Christmas Tree Ship

-which are worthy reading for the season.
-In addition, there are several excellent books on the topic, among which Lives and Legends of the Christmas Tree Ships, provides a historical perpective on schooner life in the late 19th and early 20th centuries.
-These books are available below.
-The spirit of the Rouse Simmons still lives today through a non-profit organization and the Coast Guard Cutter Alder.
-The Alder delivers thousands of Christmas trees to need families in Chicago.
+There are several accounts of the Rouse Simmons and biographies of Herman Schunemann which are worthy reading.
+There is even a play regarding the fabled ship.
+The book, Lives and Legends of the Christmas Tree Ships provides a historical perpective on schooner life in the late 19th and early 20th centuries.The spirit of the Rouse Simmons still lives today through a non-profit organization and the Coast Guard Cutter Mackinaw.
+The Mackinaw delivers thousands of Christmas trees to need families in Chicago.